boriskriger/Publications/README.md

 Kriger, B. (2026).
 A Phenomenological Framework for Scale-Dependent Vacuum Energy Suppression and Its Cosmological Consequences.
 Submitted to Acta Physica Polonica B, March 22, 2026. https://doi.org/10.5281/zenodo.19154849

+Kriger, B. (2026).
+The Architecture of the Block Universe: Metric Relaxation, Vacuum Anchoring, and the Structural Necessity of Cosmic Megastructure.
+IIIR Cosmology and Theoretical Physics. https://doi.org/10.5281/zenodo.19211673

 ### Links
 * https://www.researchgate.net/profile/Boris-Kriger